 I have tons of Iris and I spotted quite a few Hummers sipping from my Iris this Spring.

-One thing I think is very important is masses of flowers of one variety, even many potted plants grouped together create a visual feast for hungry Hummingbirds and they will spot it from afar.
+One thing that is very important is masses of flowers of one variety or color.
+Even potted plants grouped together create a bright and powerful visual attraction to hungry hummingbirds that may be flying far above.

 They love red colors like this container of Petunias. (buckets and tubs of flowers)